RHoK-Ottawa/campaigner/README.md

 If you're on Windows PC, use the Rails installer and enjoy the hours (days!) of pain you have just avoided. Α Windows development environment is not recommended for Rails projects, however.

-## Code promotion
+### Code promotion

 Create a fork of this repository and make the project your own!
 Have a feature you'd like to contribute?
 Send a pull request.

-## Where to find more information
+### Where to find more information

 * [Docs](/docs) provides documentation for extending development, installing and operating the app, and manipulating the API.
+* [Roadmap](/docs/roadmap.md) sets a direction for this project
 * Amnesty International Canada's [Digital Communications Manual](http://amnesty-international-digital-publishing-manual.readthedocs.org/en/latest/) provides context for the creation of this project and background on doing petitioning and advocacy work online.
-* Amnesty International Canada's [Best Practices](https://github.com/AmnestyInternational/bestpractices) document sets guidelines for coding and development projects
+* Amnesty International Canada's [Best Practices](https://github.com/AmnestyInternational/bestpractices) document is a guideline for coding and developing digital projects